ArchiveBox/docs/Troubleshooting.md

 If you ran the archiver once, it wont re-download sites subsequent times, it will only download new links.
 If you haven't already run it, make sure you have a working internet connection and that the parsed URLs look correct.
-You can check the `archive.py` output or `index.html` to see what links it's downloading.
+You can check the ArchiveBox stdout logs or the Web UI to see what links it's downloading.

-If you're still having issues, try deleting or moving the `output/archive` folder (back it up first!) and running `./archive` again.
+If you're still having issues, try deleting or moving the `./archive` folder (back it up first!) and running `archivebox init` again.

 ### Lots of errors